mapbox/batfish/README.md

 Add stylesheets to your site with the [`stylesheets`] configuration option.
 List all your stylesheets, URLs or filepaths, in the order you'd like, and Batfish will concatenate them together and add them to the build.
-You can also pass them through whatever [PostCSS] plugins you'd like.
+You can also pass them through whatever [PostCSS] plugins you'd like, with the [`postcssPlugins`] configuration option.

 **During the static build, each page has its relevant CSS injected inline, and the complete stylesheet is loaded lazily, after the rest of the page is rendered.**
 This optimization ensures that the loading of an external stylesheet does not block rendering, and your page content is visible as quickly as possible.